Implantable Device Replacement Procedure

 What happens during an implantable device replacement procedure?

-The procedure may take a few hours.
+The procedure often takes less than an hour. .
 In general you can expect the following:

-- Medical staff will start a medicine through an IV line.
-This will make you feel sleepy
+You may be given medicine through an IV line.
+This will make you feel sleepy and relaxed.

 over your generator.
 This will keep you from feeling pain as the device is replaced.